 Diverse Paths: Or "diverse routes".
-Means that the data center's Internet connection leaves the building in different directions.
-It's important because underground cables get cut constantly.
+Means that internet cables leaves the building in different directions.
+It's important because underground cables often get cut.

 SSAE-16: A set of guidelines for data centers.
 Regular, 3rd-party auditing determines compliance.
 There are multiple "types".
 Most data centers are not SSAE-16 compliant and it's only important for delivering service to certain clients.

 SAS70: The compliance audit that everybody underwent before SSAE-16.
 Means somebody needs to update their website and probably their compliance audits.

 HIPAA: Similar to SSAE-16, a facility might undergo a compliance audit for HIPAA.
 The scope of HIPAA is more narrow and is only required for medical industry clients.
 Even fewer data centers are HIPAA-compliant.

 Business Continuity: A well-designed plan for handling IT disaster.
 Required in many larger institutions, especially those publicly-traded.